15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 • Hall-effect analog sticks and high quality input buttons.

-• Runs PS1 and below flawlessly, and handles many N64, Dreamcast, and 2D PSP games at near full speed.
+• Runs PS1 and below flawlessly, and handles many N64, Dreamcast and lighter PSP games.

 Cons: